janetkuo/csmr-examples/README.md

 nomos status
-kubectl describe -f root-sync.yaml kubectl get resourcegroups -n config-management-system kubectl get <resources specified in the "root-multirepo-unstructured" directory>
+kubectl describe -f root-sync.yaml kubectl get resourcegroups -n config-management-system kubectl get <resources specified in the "multirepo/root" directory>
 ```

 ### Namespace configs

-The configs in the "root-multirepo-unstructured" directory contains a `gamestore` namespace and a [`RepoSync` resource](root-multirepo-unstructured/reposync-gamestore.yaml) in the `gamestore` namespace, referencing the "gamestore" directory in this git repository.
+The configs in the "multirepo/root" directory contains a `gamestore` namespace and a [`RepoSync` resource](multirepo/root/reposync-gamestore.yaml) in the `gamestore` namespace, referencing the "gamestore" directory in this git repository.

 To verify resources in the "gamestore" directory has been synced to the cluster: